’13 Reasons Why’ Must Not Have A Season 2 [Opinion]

 13 Reasons Why, Netflix’s jarring portrayal of teenage life and the very real problem of suicide, has done what it was supposed to do.
 It got people talking, and now more than ever, the idea of bullying, sexual assault and suicide are placed at the forefront of viewers’ attention.
 As the series continues to gain prominence, however, talks of a possible Season 2 have begun springing up.

 Even Executive Producer Selena Gomez and Katherine Langford, who plays Hannah, have stated that they are open to the idea of pursuing the story further, as indicated in a Hollywood Reporter report.
-Inasmuch as another season of 13 Reasons Why would definitely make good television, there are some very compelling reasons why such a thing should not happen.
+Since another season of 13 Reasons Why would definitely make good television, there are some very compelling reasons why such a thing should not happen.

 This show was just too much… #13ReasonsWhy pic.twitter.com/iQdyAtK5bb